 |Zpacks Duplex||$599||1 lb.
 3 oz.||28 sq. ft.||1 oz./sqyd||48 in.||2||1P, 2P, 3P|

 We’re happy to see REI jumping into the ultralight world, and especially with such a quality product and great price.
 In terms of competitors, it’s a pretty crowded market that spans mainstream and cottage brands, but one of the more popular is Big Agnes’s Tiger Wall.
 Released a couple years ago, the tent has a semi-freestanding design that sets up a little easier than the non-freestanding Flash Air, matches it in weight at 2 pounds 8 ounces, and has a similar two-door-and-vestibule layout.
-Both tents also utilize thin 15-denier fabrics along their floors, but the REI gets the clear edge in interior area with an additional 3.7 square feet.
-It also wins out in price by a substantial $100, which is enough to give it the edge for us.
+Both tents also utilize thin 15-denier fabrics along their floors, but the REI is slightly roomier inside and wins out in price by a substantial $100, which is enough to give it the edge for us.

 Sticking to the Big Agnes brand, their Copper Spur is our current top-rated backpacking tent.
 We tested the latest 2020 HV UL2 model alongside the Flash Air, and the two designs were our clear favorites on the trip.
 But they each have their respective strengths: The Copper Spur goes up very quickly with its freestanding build, its pole structure creates a open-feeling interior, and the tent is feature-rich with tons of storage, good ventilation, and high-quality materials used throughout.
 Where the REI beats the Copper Spur is in weight (by 10 ounces) and price (by $151), plus it’s not far behind in build quality and ease of use.
 We think the majority of backpackers will still prefer the familiarity of the Copper Spur’s proven freestanding build and airy interior, but the Flash Air is a great case in point that going ultralight doesn’t have to involve a ton of compromises.

 Before the Flash Air, REI’s lightest two-person model was the Quarter Dome SL 2.
 This tent in many ways mirrors the Big Agnes Tiger Wall above with a semi-freestanding build, thin materials (15D on the floor and fly), and two side doors.
-As with the Tiger Wall, the Quarter Dome is a better ventilator and its pole structure makes the tent feel more open than the Flash Air.
-But the SL can’t match it in weight, and its floor area is noticeably smaller at 28.7 square feet due to tapered shape at the foot end.
+As with the Tiger Wall, the Quarter Dome is a better ventilator, and its pole structure makes the tent feel more open than the Flash Air.
+But the SL can’t match it in weight, while not offering any more in the way of floor area.
 If you’re weighing the two REI tents, the Quarter Dome has a more familiar set-up process and better storage (both interior and vestibule), but the Flash Air wins out among ounce-counters.

 Moving into the cottage tent industry, the Tarptent Double Rainbow is arguably the Flash Air’s most direct competitor.
 Both tents cost $299, use non-freestanding constructions, and weigh about the same (the REI is lighter by 2 oz.).
 In addition, their hybrid single-wall constructions make them a little more prone to moisture build-up, although from our experiences, we’ve found the REI is a better ventilator.
 The Flash Air is also a more refined product in general: the materials have a higher-quality feel, and the Double Rainbow requires you to either seam seal it yourself or pay an additional $35.
 Availability can also be a little hit-or-miss with the Tarptent, which is fairly typical among smaller outdoor brands.
 In the end, both are solid options, but the REI strikes us as the more complete product.